ryan-biostat/ryan-biostat.github.io/_projects/ONT_pipeline.md

 We also utilize the **Geneyx** software.
 This is a proprietary annotation platform that adds richer annotations and formats the datasets in a more contestable, browser-accessible way.

 ## Discussion

+The functional pipeline is an automatic process with precise settings and logging capabilities.
+A whole genome can be processed in <8hrs using this pipeline.
+The capabilities of your computing resources will determine how many instances can run in parallel.

 This pipeline is executed via the following command: